seqan/seqan3/doc/tutorial/sequence_file/index.md

 ## Writing records

-The easiest way to write to a sequence file is to use the seqan3::sequence_file_output::push_back() or seqan3::sequence_file_output::emplace_back() member functions.
+The easiest way to write to a sequence file is to use the seqan3::sequence_file_output::push_back() member function.
-These work similarly to how they work on an std::vector.
+It works similarly to how it works on an std::vector.

-\include test/snippet/io/sequence_file/sequence_file_output_record_wise_iteration.cpp
+\include doc/tutorial/sequence_file//sequence_file_output_record.cpp

-If you pass a tuple to `push_back()` or give arguments to `emplace_back()` the order of elements is assumed to be the same as the one in the seqan3::sequence_file_output::selected_field_ids.
-For the above example the default FASTA fields are first seqan3::field::seq, second seqan3::field::id and the third one seqan3::field::qual.
-You may give less fields than are selected if the actual format you are writing to can cope with less (e.g. for FastA it is sufficient to give sequence and name information).

 \assignment{Assignment 4: Writing a FASTQ file}